 - salt and pepper to taste

-Working with one steak at a time, dredge in flour mixture to coat, dip into egg mixture and then in the flour mixture again.
+- Working with one steak at a time, dredge in flour mixture, dip into egg mixture and then in the flour mixture again until fully coated.
+Arrange breaded steaks in a single layer on a wire rack and let stand for about 3 to 5 minutes.
 Reserve 2 tablespoons of the flour mixture.

-Slowly whisk in milk, scraping loose browned bits from the bottom and sides of skillet.
-Bring to a boil until liquid starts to thicken, adding more milk as needed to achieve desired thickness.
+- Slowly add milk, whisking vigorously and scraping loose browned bits from the bottom and sides of skillet.